SJTU-IPADS/HEDB/README.md

 We recommend you to use two confidential VMs (CVMs), as evaluated in the paper.
 For those who do not have CVMs computers (e.g., ARM CCA, AMD SEV, Intel TDX), you can use 2 QEMU-KVM VMs to simulate CVMs.
 Depending on your computer architecture, either choose [vm-setup-aarch64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-aarch64.md) or [vm-setup-x86_64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-x86_64.md).
 These tutorials will guide you on how to create 2 VMs that host DBMS and operators, separately, and how to perform a mode switch using QEMU-based VM snapshotting.

-What is the mode switch?
-It forks a CVM, creates a snapshot and places it in the Management Zone that admins are able to access.
-A guarantee is that DBAs cannot log into the CVMs, including Integrity Zone and Privacy Zone.
+The mode switch forks a CVM, creates a snapshot and places it in the Management Zone that admins are able to access.
+A security guarantee is that DBAs cannot log into the CVMs, including Integrity Zone and Privacy Zone.
 HEDB records operator invocations in the Integrity Zone (*Execution Mode*) and replays it in the Management Zone (*Maintenance Mode*).

 ### Record/Replay